blumgardt/geometric_lib/docs/README.md

 ### Circle Tests

 - Area with radius 0: Verifies that the area function returns 0 when the radius is zero.
+- Area with radius -10: Verifies that the area function returns 314.159 when the radius is -10.
 - Area with radius 4: Confirms the area calculation is approximately 50.27.
 - Perimeter with radius 5: Checks that the perimeter calculation returns approximately 31.42.
+- Area with radius 50000000: Verifies that the area function returns 7853981633974482.0 when the radius is 50000000.

 ### Rectangle Tests